oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
--- St. Joseph's Montessori - Step 2: RLS Policies and Helper Functions -- Description: This script sets up all Row Level Security (RLS) policies for the application.
---              It should be run AFTER the tables have been created.
+-- St. Joseph's Montessori - Definitive RLS Policy and Schema Fix Script -- Description: This script corrects table column types and sets up all Row Level Security (RLS) --              policies.
+It is designed to be run on a database where tables already exist.
+--              It drops old policies, alters columns, and re-creates policies in the correct order.
 -- ================================================================================================

 -- ================================================================================================
 -- Section 1: Helper Functions (Required for Policies) -- ================================================================================================

--- Function to check if the current user is an admin.
 CREATE OR REPLACE FUNCTION is_admin()
 RETURNS boolean AS $$
   SELECT EXISTS (